-Normal, Illinois, is a college town in the middle of the Praire State, the smaller half of the Bloomington-Normal area.
+Normal, Illinois, is a college town in the middle of the Praire State.
+It is the smaller half of the Bloomington-Normal area.

 It’s home to Illinois State University and Illinois Wesleyan University.